GoogleCloudPlatform/healthcare-federated-access-services/deploy/README.md

 # Deploy on Google App Engine Flex

-See the readme file in project root for other requirements and steps.
+See the [README](../README.md) file in project root for other requirements and steps.

-This deployment will create a docker container run on Google App Engine Flex with service:
+This deployment will create a docker container run on Google App Engine Flex bundled a bundle of services:

 - [nginx](https://www.nginx.com/) accepts incoming http request
 - [hydra](https://github.com/ory/hydra) resolves oauth/oidc requests
 - **IC or DAM** resolves IC/DAM requests.

+In addition, the testing playground deployment services will be deployed:

+- Personas Broker for test accounts, including administration privledges
+- IC demo test page service ("icdemo")
+- DAM demo test page service ("damdemo")

+**Important:** The default deploy script is not for use with production data.
+See the [deploy script documentation](../deploy.md) for more information.

-## Enable Service in GCP
+## Deployment Service Dependencies in GCP

 1. [GAE flex](https://cloud.google.com/appengine/docs/flexible/custom-runtimes/quickstart)
 2. [CloudSQL](https://cloud.google.com/sql/docs/mysql/quickstart) for Hydra
 3. [CloudBuild](https://cloud.google.com/source-repositories/docs/quickstart-triggering-builds-with-source-repositories)

-Add IAM Roles to service account for GAE Flex `service-PROJECT_NUMBER@gae-api-prod.google.com.iam.gserviceaccount.com`:
+The deployment will make use of IAM Roles for a GAE Flex service account `service-${PROJECT_NUMBER}@gae-api-prod.google.com.iam.gserviceaccount.com`:

 - App Engine flexible environment Service Agent
 - Cloud KMS CryptoKey Encrypter/Decrypter